gvengel/ssh-askpass/README.md

 Installation
 ============

 Copy or link the ssh-askpass script to /usr/local/bin.

-Install newt, terminal-notifier, and reattach-to-user-namespace packages.
+Install newt, so we can use whiptail CLI prompts.

-    brew update && brew install newt terminal-notifier reattach-to-user-namespace
+    brew update && brew install newt

-Enable reattach-to-user-namespace in your .tmux.conf.

-    set -g default-command "which reattach-to-user-namespace > /dev/null && reattach-to-user-namespace -l $SHELL || $SHELL -l"

-Make sure your shell is running it's own ssh-agent.
+Make sure your shell is running its own ssh-agent.
 This prevents problems with rootless mode.
 Note the ssh-add at the end, and adjust accordingly.

 _.bash_profile_